nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Suggestion Feature
 ![suggestion](images/Suggestion.png)

 > **Description**: As you begin typing a command, suggestions are displayed to provide context about the expected syntax.
 For example, if you start typing `add`, the suggestion will provide all required and optional parameters related to the `add` command.
-This is enforced by dynamically checking substring of input to the expected output, except areas where personal details are to be filled.

 **Usage**:
 - As soon as you begin typing a valid command (e.g., `add`, `edit`, `find`), a suggestion will be displayed showing the entire command syntax.